Ristosano home food and services for dysphagia.

 The project is inspired by the history of the Nigrelli family.
 In particular, the tragic experience of the loss of Salvatore Nigrelli, who suffered from ALS, inspired the desire to create something that went beyond—something that could restore possibility and dignity.
 (Eroica Fenice)

-Where you can find menus 'beyond pizza'
+Where can you find menus that go beyond pizza?

-- pizza (in Margherita, Marinara and Cosacca versions)
+• pizza (Margherita, Marinara, and Cosacca versions)

-- drink
+• drink

-- dessert
+• dessert

 An open invitation